rkeerti/opera-cloud-identity-management-bootcamp/mfa.md

 ## Task 3 - Test MFA

-1. Test MFA with the user who is part of the newly created group (the group added in the sign-on rule).
+1. Login to OPERA Cloud and test MFA with the user who is part of the newly created group (the group added in the sign-on rule).